CT-Bound: Robust Boundary Detection From Noisy Images Via Hybrid Convolution and Transformer Neural Networks: Introduction

 \section{Introduction}

-Estimating boundary structures from images is a foundational computer vision problem that has broad downstream applications in medical imaging, manufacturing, autonomous navigation, etc. This problem can become extremely challenging when the input images are noisy due to common reasons, such as insufficient photons received on the cameras' photon detectors during the exposure.
-Although image boundary estimation has been broadly studied since the early stage of computer vision decades ago~\cite{canny1986computational, irwin2014isotropic, malik2001contour}, current solutions either produce low-quality boundary maps or require an infeasible processing time for real-time applications to search for a satisfactory result when the images are noisy (Fig.~\ref{fig:teaser}).
+Detecting boundary structures from very noisy images is a common and challenging computer vision problem~\cite{sun2022survey}.
+There have been many applications that require boundary detection from images with very low light levels, such as medical imaging, manufacturing, autonomous navigation, etc. Although image boundary detection has been broadly studied since the early stage of computer vision~\cite{irwin2014isotropic, arbelaez2010contour, malik2001contour, canny1986computational, roberts1965machine}, our results show that the accuracy of current best boundary detection algorithms are still unsatisfactory when the input images have a very low light level (Fig.~\ref{fig:teaser}).

 We present CT-Bound.
-It is a fast, deep neural network that performs image boundary estimation on noisy images.
-The architecture outputs a generalized image boundary parameterization, namely the Field of Junctions (FoJs)~\cite{verbin2021field}.
-The FoJ is a data structure that can model a variety of boundary types in image patches, including edges, corners, and contours, using a few parameters.
-Compared to the non-data-driven, iterative solver presented in the original FoJ paper that estimates the FoJ of a $147\times 147$ resolution image using 60 secs, the proposed approach is complementary as it is data-driven and non-iterative and is 100 times faster while maintaining similar accuracy and visual quality (Fig.~\ref{fig:teaser}).
+It is a deep neural network architecture that can robustly detect boundaries from a single noisy image.
+The model processes the input image to predict a generalized local boundary representation for each image patch called the field-of-junctions (FoJs)~\cite{verbin2021field}.
+FoJ can represent a variety of boundary types in image patches, including edges, corners, and contours, and is an effective prior in edge detection, especially for noisy images~\cite{verbin2021field, mia2023boundaries}.
+By constraining the predicted boundary structures to those that FoJ can describe, we observe our model can detect very faint edge signals in the presence of significant noise (Fig.~\ref{fig:teaser}).
+Our experiment shows that CT-Bound achieves the highest boundary detection accuracy among a variety of recent edge detection methods.